 The project to build an OPCW Centre for Chemistry and Technology is on-going and seeks to strengthen the OPCW’s Science and Technology capabilities to fully address the real threat of chemical weapons, as well as to support capacity building in OPCW Member States.

 As the implementing body for the Chemical Weapons Convention, the OPCW oversees the global endeavour to permanently and verifiably eliminate chemical weapons.
-Since the Convention’s entry into force in 1997 – and with its 193 States Parties – it is the most successful disarmament treaty eliminating an entire class of weapons of mass destruction.
+Since the Convention’s entry into force in 1997 – and with its 193 Member States – it is the most successful disarmament treaty eliminating an entire class of weapons of mass destruction.

 Over 96% of all chemical weapon stockpiles declared by possessor States have been destroyed under OPCW verification.
 For its extensive efforts in eliminating chemical weapons, the OPCW received the 2013 Nobel Peace Prize.